ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Use your university credentials 'Haka' to log in.
 Select the 'Introduction to Python' notebook to work with.
 Do note that these notebooks only have a lifetime of 4 hours, so make sure to download and save your work!

-Attach your notebook file `lab1_fuzzer_your_name.ipynb` as a return to your Github return template.
+Attach your notebook file `lab1_fuzzer_your_name.ipynb` as a return to your GitHub return template.

 **You will now create your own fuzzer and fuzz test with it.
 This task has four sub-parts:**

 A) Design your own mutator that takes a valid URL as input and creates its mutations

-B) Design a target URL validator program and fuzz test it with mutations generated in task 1.
+B) Design a target URL validator program and fuzz test it with mutations generated in Task A.

 C) Create your own fuzzer